pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Factions/Unaffiliated/The Fulfiller.md

 #### Bonds

 Naruun is a significant bond for the Fulfiller due to their shared love for feeding on bad emotions.
-Sympathizing with his plight as an imprisoned god, she has worked tirelessly towards his release by manipulating various factions within The Basin.
+Sympathizing with his plight as an imprisoned god, she has worked tirelessly towards his release by manipulating various factions within [[Promises of Victory/Worldbuilding/Regions/The Basin\|The Basin]].
 By freeing Naruun, the Fulfiller hopes to create even more despair and chaos that she can feed on while also forming a powerful alliance with a god who shares her twisted ideals.

 #### Flaws